ohle/todotxt-more/README.md

 ### Issue syncing

 If you use Github extensively, its issue tracker is likely an important source of information for your todo tasks.
 However, it's cumbersome to have issues separate from your todo.txt and effectively have two systems you need to check.
 The `issue` extension should solve this problem.
-It's job is to sync issues (including pull requests) from github with your todo.txt.
+Its job is to sync issues (including pull requests) from github with your todo.txt.
 It will sync *all issues assigned to you*.

 The sync works as follows: